 I gather this iron-rich clay at a beloved beach near the mouth of the Iron River in Wisconsin where big clay cliffs drop into the sandy shoreline of Lake Superior.

 Near where I live in Duluth, MN the beaches are mostly large stone cliffs and tiny basalt pebbles which I wedge into a stoneware/porcelain clay body.

 Screening and Testing

 Ultimately, my favorite result came from screening the clay through 30 mesh, mixing about 10% black mason stain into the slurry and firing the clay to cone 1 without glaze.
-I use ammonite fossils often in my work and for this series I wanted that 420 million year old (!) ancient yet eternal spiraling growth pattern to inspire the forms.

 I love the basalt pebbles wedged or stuck into a commercial stoneware/porcelain clay body and fired to cone 10 - they react interestingly with glazes, often melting and leaving an iridescent brown/black trail.